withLogic/zenonia2-remaster-vita/README.md

 - The loader has been tested with the original Zenonia 2 Remaster release and the Zenonia2noui variant.
 - Editing the config.txt file at ux0:/data/zenonia2/ yields two configuration options:
-    CapFramerate, 0 or 1.
+    - CapFramerate, 0 or 1.
 This sets the framerate to 30fps.
 Uncapping it allows the game to reach 60fps in some areas.
 Note that the game logic is tied to the framerate.
-    GraphicsQuality, 0, 1, 2.
+    - GraphicsQuality, 0, 1, 2.
 This sets the graphics quality setting.
 The game defaults to its lowest setting.
-- The

 ## Controls
 - Left Analog: Move